rokath/trice/docs/TriceUserManual.md

 ###  15.8. <a id='several-targets-at-the-same-time'></a>Several targets at the same time

-You can connect each target over its transmit channel with an own **trice** instance and integrate all transmissions line by line in an additional **trice** instance acting as display server.
+You can connect each target over its transmit channel with an own Trice instance and integrate all transmissions line by line in an additional Trice instance acting as display server.
 See [https://github.com/rokath/trice#display-server-option](https://github.com/rokath/trice#display-server-option).

 ###  15.9. <a id='executing-`go-test--race--count-100-./...`'></a>Executing `go test -race -count 100 ./...`